nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Action**    | The task carried out by the HireMe application such as Add, Delete, Update entries.
 **Alphanumeric**    | Consisting of both letters and numbers.
 **Application Status**   | - **PENDING**: The internship application is currently in progress. <br> - **REJECTED**: The user has rejected or been rejected from this internship application. <br>- **ACCEPTED**: The user has accepted the offer for this internship.
-**Command** | The string the user types into the HireMe application’s command bar to carry out a particular action.
+**Command** | The input the user types into the HireMe application’s command bar to carry out a particular action.
 **Command Bar** | The input bar at the top of the HireMe application which allows users to type in a string command.
 **Company Email** | The email of the company that the user is applying for an internship role at.
 **Company Name** | The name of the company that the user is applying for an internship role at.
 **Command Line Interface (CLI)** | The user interacts with the computer by typing text commands instead of using a mouse to click on buttons or icons.
 **Filepath** | The location through which a file can be accessed in a file system.
 **Graphical User Interface (GUI)** | The user interacts with the computer using visual elements like buttons, icons and windows.
-**Index** | The index of the internship application displayed in the list.
+**Index** | The application number of the internship application displayed in the list.
 **Java** | A programming language for coding applications, websites and other software.
 **Java Archive (Jar)** | A file format used to package multiple files into one file for distribution.
 **JavaScript Object Notation (JSON)** | A readable format to represent structured data, which is commonly used for web applications.